-This is my husband’s take on mayonnaise.
-Before he walked in my life I’d been making my own version of mayo with little to no success; was either too runny or too bland.
+My husband’s take on mayonnaise …. before he walked into my life I’d made my own version of mayo with little to no success; was either too runny or too bland.
 Into my kitchen he came, blending the perfect concoction of what you will find below.

-We go through a jar a week slathering atop amaranth tortillas or chunks of roasted meat.
-My youngest dollops it on everything in the fridge and I’m a sucker for using it in deviled eggs.
+We go through a jar a week slathering on top of amaranth tortillas or roasted meat.
+My youngest dollops it on everything in the fridge and I love it in deviled eggs.
 Any artichoke fans out there?
-Mix this mayo with pesto for a sauce that’ll bathe your heart!
-Or toss with blanched cabbage for an easily digestable slaw.
+Mix this mayo with pesto for a sauce to bathe your heart in!
+Or toss with steamed cabbage for an easy to digest slaw.
 Don’t eat egg?
 Try almond mayo.

 Lazy Guy Mayo

 2 eggs, pasture-raised

 2 Tbsp. mustard (we like Eden Foods)

 - Put eggs, mustard, and sea salt into the blender and blend together.